Nikolai Müllerschön

-Nikolai Müllerschön is a German film Writer/Director.
+Nikolai Müllerschön (sometimes credited as Niki Müllerschön) is a German film Writer/Director.

 He was born in 1958 in Stuttgart, West Germany and moved to Munich in 1968.
 He has lived in Los Angeles since 1992.

-He started as a Stills Photographer, worked as Continuity-Supervisor, Assistant Cameraman, Sound-Engineer, Assistant Director, Director of Photography on Documentary Films, Commercials, Industrial Films, Television-Films/Features and Theatrical Feature Films in Europe, the US and Asia.
+He started as a stills photographer, worked as continuity supervisor, assistant cameraman, sound engineer, assistant director, Director of Photography on Documentary Films, commercials, industrial films, Television-Films/Features and Theatrical Feature Films in Europe, the US and Asia.